This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Approximately one in 700 babies in the U.S. is born with Down syndrome, according to the Centers for Disease Control and Prevention.[1]
 While the cause of acquiring an extra chromosome is unknown, a significant risk factor is the mother’s age.
 The older the mother is, the greater the risk that she will have a baby born with Down syndrome.

 Because of many potential health complications, the life expectancy of someone with Down syndrome used to be low.
-With advances in treatment, it is close to average life expectancy.
+With advances in treatment, life expectancy is close to average.

-Children with Down syndrome are generally less physically disabled than those with moderate to severe cerebral palsy, but they still face physical challenges.
-Most have lower muscle tone than is typical.
+- Children with Down syndrome are generally less physically disabled than those with moderate to severe cerebral palsy, but they still face physical challenges.
+Most have lower than average muscle.
 Both conditions usually cause delays in physical development.

-There are some similarities between Down syndrome and cerebral palsy, but there are quite a few differences.
-The first is that they have completely different causes: one is a chromosomal abnormality, while the other has multiple possible causes that lead to brain damage.
+- There are some similarities between Down syndrome and cerebral palsy, but there are quite a few differences.
+The first is that they have entirely different causes: one is a chromosomal abnormality, while the other has multiple possible causes that lead to brain damage.

-Intellectual disability is also a significant difference.
+- Intellectual disability is also a significant difference.
 While some children born with cerebral palsy will have a lower IQ, for most, the condition does not affect IQ or intellectual ability at all.
-With Down syndrome, on the other hand, all affected individuals have some degree of intellectual disability and a lower IQ than the average for their age.
+With Down syndrome, on the other hand, all affected individuals have some degree of intellectual disability and a lower IQ than the average.

-While cerebral palsy and Down syndrome has some things in common, the children living with these conditions face many different challenges.
-They all need support from professionals as well as loved ones, therapies, and interventions that help them manage symptoms, treat complications, and live lives that are fulfilling and satisfying.
+While cerebral palsy and Down syndrome have some things in common, the children living with these conditions face many different challenges.
+They all need support from professionals as well as loved ones, therapies, and interventions that help them manage symptoms, treat complications, and live fulfilling and satisfying lives.

 Lifelong Financial Assistance for Your Child's Birth Injury